gavinlyonsrepo/pic_16F18313_projects/projects/ultrarelay/README.md

 ----------------------
 A program to monitor an ultra sonic sensor HC-SR04 if a target is seen A relay module is switched on , uses  a PIC 16F18313.
+There is another [version](https://github.com/gavinlyonsrepo/pic_16F18313_projects) of this program which uses a servo.
 GPIO function on PIC

 | Function  | 16F18313 pin |